In both my business-to-business blog as well as my personal development blog, I’ve written about the secret to finding happiness.

 Someone is going to get let off easy over a traffic ticket.

-Someone is going to have better parents, or parents.
+Someone is going to have better parents, or will have parents at all.

 Someone is going to get preferred treatment during a sporting event.